some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Since events (see Notification or Publish/Subscribe) are transported using RPC, the ID space for the events is further structured:
+Since events and notifications (see Notification or Publish/Subscribe) are transported using RPC, the ID space for the events is further structured:

 .. bitfield_directive:: images/bit_field/feat_req_someip_67.json